Richard Foster (Scottish footballer): Personal life

 Foster began dating Scottish singer Amy Macdonald in 2015 and the couple were engaged on New Year's Eve that year.
 They got married in Las Vegas on 4 June 2018.

 Foster did a psychology degree at the Open University and has also written a crime novel.

+Coaching career

+Having spent the second half of 2022 as a player-coach of USL Championship side Detroit City, he returned to Scotland in early 2023, where he became Head of Academy Coaching at Scottish Premiership club Motherwell, where he also managed the club's Under-18 side before leaving the role in October 2025.

+On 20 November 2025, it was announced that Foster had been made assistant manager of League of Ireland Premier Division club Waterford under newly appointed manager Jon Daly who was a teammate of his from during their playing careers.